microsoft/language-server-protocol/_specifications/specification-3-14.md

 layout: specifications
 sectionid: specification-3-14
 toc: specification-3-14-toc
+fullTitle: Language Server Protocol Specification - 3.14
 index: 1
 ---
-# Language Server Protocol Specification - 3.14

 This document describes version 3.14.x of the language server protocol.
 An implementation for node of the 3.14.x version of the protocol can be found [here](https://github.com/Microsoft/vscode-languageserver-node).